knwin/Building-Footprint-Extraction-From-Satellite-Images-With-Deep-Learning/README.md

 - one for those who would like to gain details insight on our project

 # For those who would like to use our model, please go through
-- 3.Inference.ipynb
+- Inference.ipynb

 # For those longing for details, please go through
-- 1. Generate Images.ipynb
+-  Generate Images.ipynb
-- 2. Train.ipynb
+-  Train.ipynb
-- 3. Inference
+-  Inference
-- 4. Geo-process.ipynb
+-  Geo-process.ipynb

 # Utils